Hardikaz/Java_Codes/README.md

 # Java_Codes
 I will keep my Java Codes here
 If you want to add something that will be important for me like -new Algorithms, better approaches or import questions feel free to add them here.
+- If you want to add important stuff please add it by making a different folder.